 OUR ANGEL INVESTOR NETWORK

-The Shell Foundation UK, is supporting Africa Trust Group (ATG) through a learning grant invested into the Empress Fund.
-The investment is aimed at:
+The Shell Foundation UK and FCDO through the CASEE program, supported Africa Trust Group (ATG) through a learning grant invested into the Empress Fund.
+The investment was aimed at:

 - Furthering ATG’s learnings on alternative financial instruments into early-stage women-led agri and energy businesses